solozano0725/solozano0725/README.md

 ## Interests :airplane:
 I love to travel anywhere in the world where I can learn about the culture, traditions, and especially the food and its liquor :beers:

-:performing_arts: Visited: **Argentina, Uruguay, Brazil and Paraguay**.
+:performing_arts: Visited: **32 countries around the world** between LATAM and Europe.
 Ready for the next one!

 ---